A summer-loving fruit salad with mandarin oranges, pineapple, and pears mixed with mini marshmallows and vanilla greek yogurt.

 - In a large bowl, mix together marshmallows and greek yogurt.

-- Pour in the fruit with the yogurt mix and gently toss with a spoon until thoroughly mixed.
+- Pour in the fruit with the yogurt mix and gently toss with a spatula until thoroughly mixed.